ramonski/ramonski.github.com/source/_posts/2012-12-03-sencha-command.markdown

 This will add a view stub called `List.js` in `app/view/user`.

-The content of this really basic:
+The output is really basic:

 ``` javascript
 Ext.define("AM.view.user.List", {